Nibedita Sen

 Nibedita Sen is a queer Bengali-born writer of speculative fiction.
 She has been a finalist for the Astounding, Nebula, and Hugo Awards.

 Life

 Sen was born in Calcutta.
 She "accumulated a number of English degrees in India" before moving to the United States to study for another in creative writing.
 She currently works as an editor in New York City.
 She is also a gamer and artist.

 Writing career

 Sen is a graduate of Clarion West 2015, and has been active in the speculative fiction field since 2017.
 In addition to her fiction, she works as an editor, helping edit the LGBTQ SFF podcast Glittership.

 Her work has appeared in various periodicals and anthologies, including Anathema, The Book Smugglers, Cast of Wonders, The Dark, Fireside Magazine, Fireside Quarterly, Nightmare Magazine, PodCastle, Robot Dinosaur Fiction!, and Strange Horizons.

+Roux is the author of the upcoming licensed novel Critical Role: The Mighty Nein – Children of Empire (November 2026), which will bridge the time between Critical Roles second and third campaigns.